 Aaaaand We're Back!
 After a necessary hiatus to reassess & realign, The Metro is back in action with some awesome news, new endeavors, & a new direction.

-Our Main Site (TheMetroUnderground.com) has been fully updated, & our annual build-out is now complete.
-Clubs, Groups, Resources, as wells as Calendars for events from throughout the scene have all been updated.
-We recognize there were some issues w/ formatting for mobile platforms, so these have been fixed as well.
+Our Main Site (TheMetroUnderground.com) has been fully updated & our annual build-out is now complete.
+Clubs, Groups, Resources, as wells as our various Calendars have all been updated.
+We recognize there were some issues w/ formatting for mobile platforms so these have been fixed as well.
 The site now offers a better interface for laptop, tablet, & cell phone alike.
-Social media as also been expanded to offer a more aggressive effort across the spectrum.
+Social media has also been expanded to offer a more aggressive effort across the spectrum.

 Major Announcements from The Metro Underground:

 Coming Sun Oct 13th (Columbus Day Weekend): Bringing us back to the National Stage, The DC Fetish Ball & Metro Underground are proud to announce this year's featured performance by international sensation Miss Rubber Doll!
 We have an incredible show lined up & have pulled together some of the very best talent the scene has to offer.
 Bringing together some of the scene's very best DJ's, models, fashion, & incredible talent for the play space in one of the city's most lavish venues, The DC Fetish Ball brings back a level of twisted delight worthy of the Nation's Capitol!
 No doubt, THIS is a night you WON'T want to miss!
 So please join us for an unforgettable experience & the most opulent night the scene has to offer.
 Are YOU ready for the ball?